AnujSethia/AnujSethia.github.io/_pages/projects.md

 1.  **Dilution refrigerator** (Jan ’19 - Apr '19) <br/>
     *Guide: Prof. Milind D. Atrey, ME420 Course Project, IIT Bombay* <br/>

-    * Reproduced perfect continuous counter flow heat exchanger models existing in the literature to study the performance of dilution refrigerator and its various dependencies
+    * Reproduced perfect continuous counter flow heat exchanger models existing in the literature to study the performance of dilution refrigerator and its various dependencies. <br/>
-    * Analyzed the effect of Kapitza resistance between solid-liquid, mixing temperature and effective surface area of the heat exchanger on the cooling power and studied the heat leaks
+    * Analyzed the effect of Kapitza resistance between solid-liquid, mixing temperature and effective surface area of the heat exchanger on the cooling power and studied the heat leaks. <br/>
-    * Developed models and compared them with experimental data available in the literature for varying circulation rates and surface area
+    * Developed models and compared them with experimental data available in the literature for varying circulation rates and surface area. <br/>

 2.  **SeDriCa: Self Driving Car** (Oct ’17 - Mar ’18) <br/>
     *Unmesh Mashruwal Innovation Cell, IIT Bombay* <br/>